Advice levels

 Fog often affects northern India, particularly during December and January.
 Fog may cause:

-You may need permission from Indian authorities to visit designated tribal areas, particularly in the north-east.
+You may need permission from Indian authorities to visit areas designated as 'restricted' or 'protected', particularly in the north-east.

 There are heavy penalties for entering a protected or restricted area without permission.